wso2/docs-choreo-dev/en/docs/quick-start-guides/expose-a-service-as-a-managed-api-with-choreo-api-manager.md

     4. Read and accept the privacy policy and terms of use.
     5. Click **Create**.

-    This creates the organization and opens the the **Project Home** page of the default project created for you.
+    This creates the organization and opens the **Project Home** page of the default project created for you.

 ## Step 1: Create a REST API proxy